-Follow these steps to makeover a desk:
+- Follow these steps to makeover your desk

 - Paint – Paint your first coat in your favorite color of clay-based MudPaint with a brush and work quickly because the paint dries fast.
 On desk legs, have your brush strokes go up and down with the legs.
 Work quickly and move to the next area to avoid brush strokes.
 Once the paint from the first coat is applied give it time to dry before applying a second coat if needed.
 Anywhere from 3 to 5 hours or more depending on the humidity in your area.
-You may want to do a light sanding on the first coat (220-320 grit) before applying the second coat if you would like the surface to be extra smooth.
-Just be sure to fully clean the surface of dust before applying the second coat.
+For a more distressed, aged and weathered look, paint any which way.

-- Extra Durability – Since desks take so much wear and tear, we highly recommend 2-3 coats of our clear finish coat.
+- Or, if looking for a higher sheen with a touch more gloss, a coat of our Finishing Wax applied with our Wax Brush is a great option.
+(And click here for tips on how to clean your wax brush after use — they can last for years if cleaned well!)Extra Durability – Since desks take so much wear and tear, we highly recommend 2-3 coats of our clear finish coat.
 Just remember with the clear coat to let the paint cure for 24 hours before applying.
 Also, we recommend waiting several hours between coats of clear coat.
 The clear coat is best applied with a brush, with smooth strokes all going the same directions.
 Apply thin coats and avoid too many back and forth strokes over the same area or streaking can occur.
 Allow the clear coat to settle to avoid brush marks.